UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 If you do not see the number of points you expected to receive, then feel free to send me a private piazza post asking about it and/or come to office hours.

+Extra Credit: If you find a typo or other mistake in the syllabus, course notes, or homework writeups, you can send a private piazza post to the instructor.
+If you are the first person to find a particular mistake, then you will earn 1 piazza participation point.
+Over the semester you can earn up to 5 piazza participation points for finding mistakes in the posted material.

 ### Homeworks